-Budgeted cost: £ 40 000
+Budgeted cost: £ 30 000

-Activity Evidence that supports this approach Challenge number(s) addressed Training for staff in the delivery of the life skills curriculum and time for review and redevelopment after initial trial.
+Activity Evidence that supports this approach Challenge number(s) addressed Implementation of developments to the life skills curriculum identified through review and analysis of outcomes.
 EEF research shows the importance of regular review as part of curriculum development.
-1,2 Providing support and training to staff to develop skills working across the full ability range.
+1,2 Implementing the next stage of the school's staff development programme focusing on peer learning and support for teachers and support staff.
 EEF research into peer supported learning for staff.
 Highlights importance of observing others teaching and working alongside more experienced staff when developing skills.
-1,2 Thrive training and development for staff across the school.
+1,2 Continued training and development of social, emotional and mental health support strategies including thrive for staff across the school.
 Evidence from a range of sources - EEF, Thrive, MIND, illustrates the importance of emotional regulation for maintaining positive emotional and mental health and supporting young people to be ready to learn.
 1,2,4,5